 The Naval Postgraduate School‘s Center for Homeland Defense and Security (CHDS), in conjunction with the Federal Emergency Management Agency (FEMA), maintains a K-12 school shooting database project as part of their Advanced Thinking in Homeland Security program.
-They found the need for accurate, detailed information on this subject was paramount.
+They found the need for accurate, detailed information on this subject was paramount to campus safety.

-The database documents every instance a gun is wielded, fired, or a bullet hits school property for any reason, regardless of the number of victims, time, day of the week, or reason.
+The database documents every instance a gun is brandished, fired, or a bullet hits school property for any reason, regardless of the number of victims, time, day of the week, or reason.
 You can find the entire database here but we will highlight some of the important findings below.

 K-12 School Shooting Statistics

-- 2018 was the highest year for the number of victims killed, including the shooter, with 51 killed.
+- 2018 was the year with the highest number of people killed, including the shooter, with 51 killed.
 This was the year of the Marjory Stoneman Douglas shooting, which claimed 17 lives.

-- California, Texas and Florida are the top three states in the U.S. with the most incidents.
+- California, Texas and Florida are the states with the most incidents.

-- 669 incidents occurred outside on school property and 588 occurred inside the school building.
+- 1,086 incidents occurred outside on school property and 672 occurred solely inside a school building.

-The CHDS provided all of their K-12 school shooting statistics in graphs, tables and charts.
+The CHDS has compiled all of their K-12 school shooting statistics in graphs, tables and charts.